JuliaLang/julia/README.md

      _/ |\__'_|_|_|\__'_|  |
     |__/                   |

-Julia is a very high-level, high-performance dynamic language for numerical and scientific computing.
+Julia is a high-level, high-performance dynamic language for numerical and scientific computing.
-It provides support for state-of-the-art numerical accuracy and performance, while being designed to support parallelism and distributed computation from the ground up.
+It provides a sophisticated compiler, parallel execution, and numerical accuracy.
-Some of its notable features include optional typing, multiple dispatch, and excellent performance through type inference and just-in-time (JIT) compilation.
+Key features include multiple dispatch, optional typing, and excellent performance through type inference and just-in-time (JIT) compilation.
 The language is multi-paradigm, combining features of functional, object-oriented, and imperative styles.
 For a more in-depth discussion of the rationale and advantages of Julia over other systems, see the [Introduction](https://github.com/JuliaLang/julia/wiki/Introduction) in the wiki, or [browse all](https://github.com/JuliaLang/julia/wiki/) of the wiki documentation.